Interactive Example

 For those developing applications/websites, there are specific rules about Portion Marking file names, URLs, and metadata.
 To learn more about these aspects, review the requirements in the relevant Additional Resources.

-Current policies require Portion Marking throughout a document, but, in practice, Portion Marking is often left to section markings at best.
+Current policies require Portion Marking throughout a document, but, in practice, Portion Marking is often left to section markings at best in dynamic space applications.
 At a minimum, include section markings using the standard abbreviated text format in parentheses or other enclosed format, such as a Tag, if the classification information is available.
 Give serious consideration to adding Portion Marking to individual fields with drastically different classification levels or to move higher classification items to a separate section if the new grouping is still consistent with the user’s mental model and the UI organization.
-If relevant, the information could also be portrayed in a separate column in a table for each item’s row (preferably in an immediately visible location).
-In this case, the parentheses should no longer be necessary as the column division should provide enough differentiation from the rest of the table text.
+If relevant, the information could also be portrayed in a separate, labeled column in a table for each item’s row (preferably in an immediately visible location).
+In this case, the parentheses should no longer be necessary as the column division should provide enough differentiation from the rest of the table text and the column label clarifies the type of content.

 Portion Marking Text

-Portion Markings should be bold, all capital letters and abbreviated within parentheses like (CUI//SP-EXPT) or within a Tag as seen in the components pictured above.
-They can also be spelled out in full, if needed, however this method should be avoided for longer text strings.
-Note that control markings such as SCI, SAP, AEA, CUI, or dissemination are also required in Portion Markings if they are relevant to that portion.
+Portion Markings should be bold, all capital letters and abbreviated within parentheses like (TS//SAR-PN) or within a Tag as seen in the components pictured above.
+Note that control markings such as SCI, SAP, AEA, or dissemination are also required in Portion Markings if they are relevant to that portion.

 Portion Marking Placement